Home » Health Conditions » Viral Infections » HPV

 Difference between HPV Virus Vaccine for Young Men and Vaccine for Young Women

 An HPV virus vaccine for young men known as Gardasil was approved by the FDA.
 Males ages 9-26 are among the population who should get the HPV vaccine.
-Gardasil can be used by both men and while its competition Cervarix is for women only.
+Gardasil can be used by both men and women while its competition Cervarix is for women only.
 Human papillomavirus is the most widespread of all sexually transmitted diseases and infects up to 50% of men who are sexually active as well as 80% of women before they reach the age of 50.

 Hpv Virus Vaccine For Young Men